Back to Overview

 REGISTRATION_ENABLED Optional

 Set to false to disable new user registration on this instance.
+Also runtime-toggleable from the admin UI without a restart; a UI override takes precedence over this env var.

 Default: true · Example: false